gjcooper/VAULT/01_articles/estes2002traps.md

 date: 2002-03-01
 citekey: estes2002traps
 aliases:
-    - Traps in the route to models of memory and decision
+    - "Traps in the route to models of memory and decision"
 ---

 # Traps in the route to models of memory and decision